maxandron/goplements.nvim/README.md

-# Goplement
+# Goplements.nvim

-A small neovim plugin for Go: brings implementations into the foreground for structs and interfaces.
+Goplements is a small neovim plugin for Go: brings implementations into the foreground for structs and interfaces.

 ![image](https://github.com/user-attachments/assets/e2a2e194-e5f6-492b-8657-1906d3d7e034)